Chemistry, Experiential Track (Plan A)

 56:115:701,702).
 Only a maximum of 10 combined credits of independent

-study and research can be counted towards the thesis-based M.S.
+study and research can be counted toward the thesis-based M.S.

 All students must accumulate at least 2 credits of